Creating Joint Custody Agreements

 The court will always try to make a decision that “best benefits the children,” and this is might not necessarily be an agreement of joint custody.
 Factors such as having a suitable home environment, proximity to schools and relevant religious functions, and availability of your spouse will all need to be considered during a child custody case.
 If anything should be overlooked, or if misconstrued claims from your spouse damage your reputation, things might not go as you had hoped.

-Begin right now by taking advantage of a free initial consultation.
+Begin right now by scheduling an initial consultation.